appcircleio/appcircle-docusaurus/docs/marketplace/fastlane/testing-distribution/index.md

 :::caution
 Be aware about environment variables.
 Even if you don't specify a value in the `Fastfile`, _Fastlane_ may pick up the value from the environment variables.
-For example, if you didn't include `personalAPIToken` in the plugin declaration in `Fastfile`, but you have an environment variable named `AC_ACCESS_TOKEN`, plugin will use that value.
+For example, if you didn't include `personalAPIToken` in the plugin declaration in `Fastfile`, but you have an environment variable named `AC_PERSONAL_API_TOKEN`, plugin will use that value.
 To completely remove a variable from the configuration, ensure it is also removed from the environment variables.
 :::

 :::caution Build Steps Order